rcarver/levels/README.md

 differences in development and production.
 Our base configuration defines the possible keys, with default values.

-A "production" level could override the relevant values like this.
+A "production" level can override the relevant values like this.

 ```json
 {